Alanaktion/alanaktion.github.io/_posts/2015-01-25-i-accidentally-3-tb.md

 ---
 layout: post
 title: I Accidentally 3 TB
+excerpt: So Saturday night, after Microsoft had released the new Windows 10 Tech Preview, I was going to make a USB installer for it.
+It didn't go quite as I intended.
 ---

 So Saturday night, after Microsoft had released the new Windows 10 Tech Preview, I was going to make a USB installer for it, and install it to a secondary HDD on my PC.
 Fairly standard.
 I decided I'd start off by formatting the drive so I'd have a clean base to copy the installer onto, just in case there was anything on it that could have conflicted with the installer.
 I right-clicked the drive in This PC, clicked Format, and confirmed the format with default options.
 I then left my computer for some reason.